pablovin/ChefsHatGYM/README.md

 * Encapsulate existing agents into the game
 * Run the game locally, on your machine
+* Run the game room as a server
-* Connect the game to remote agents (using a pub/sub architecture powered by a Redis server)
+* Connect agents to a server room and run games
 * Export experimental results, game summaries and agents behavior on a easy-to-read format
 * Evaluate agents using different evaluation tools and visualizations